-Dilated convolutions facilitate capturing long-range dependencies which are key for segmentation [44, 7].
+Dilated convolutions.
+Also called atrous convolutions, these are convolutions with upsampled kernels, which enlarge the receptive fields of the units but preserve the number of parameters of the kernel [7, 10].
+They facilitate capturing long-range dependencies which are key for segmentation [7, 10].
 To demonstrate that there are architectures with dilated convolutions that can solve the insideness problem, we borrow insights from the ray-intersection method.
-The ray-intersection method [39, 40], also known as the crossings test or the even-odd test [12], is built on the following fact: Any ray that goes from a pixel to the border of the image alternates between inside and outside regions every time it crosses the curve.
+The ray-intersection method [1, 2], also known as the crossings test or the even-odd test [35], is built on the following fact: Any ray that goes from a pixel to the border of the image alternates between inside and outside regions every time it crosses the curve.
 Therefore, the parity of the total number of such crossings determines the region to which the pixel belongs.
-If the parity is odd then the pixel is inside, otherwise it is outside (see Fig. 1a).
+If the parity is odd then the pixel is inside, otherwise it is outside.
+In App.
+B, we introduce a DNN with dilated convolutions that can implement the ray-intersection algorithm: a network with a number of dilated convolutional layers equal to $\log_2(N)$ (recall N is the image size) with one kernel of 3×3 size, and two convolutional layers with 3N/2 kernels of 1×1 size.
+This is the smallest network we could find that solves the insideness problem with dilated convolutions.
+Larger networks than the one we introduced can also solve the problem, as the network size can be reduced by setting kernels to zero and layers to implement the identity operation.